scds/intro-spss/lessons/lesson4.md

 <img src="../assets/img/lessons/stats27.png" alt="" width="80%" style="border: solid 2px black">

-After configuring the variable details in the variable view, you will be able to see it in the data view.
+After configuring the variable details in the variable view, you will be able to see them in the data view.

 <img src="../assets/img/lessons/stats28.png" alt="" width="100%" style="border: solid 2px black">

 ## Key Points / Summary
-- Use cross tabulation to find potential relationships between variables
+- Use cross-tabulation to find potential relationships between variables.
-- Significance testing is important to see if variable relationships are valid
+- Significance testing is important to see if variable relationships are valid.